vijeycreative/XQAOA-Dataset/README.md

 ## Minimal Working Example

  The [mwe](mwe) folder contains the minimal working example implemented in Python for classically simulating the XQAOA ansatz on the MaxCut problem.
 The minimal working example consists of three files
- - [Graph.py](mwe/Graph.py) - This script stores a graph along with its relevalant attributes in a datastructure that is most suited to the needs of the XQAOA ansatz.
+ - [Graph.py](mwe/Graph.py) - This script stores a graph along with its relevant attributes in a datastructure that is most suited to the needs of the XQAOA ansatz.
  - [XQAOA.py](mwe/XQAOA.py) - This scripts contains the XQAOA class that allows for classical simulation of the XQAOA ansatz for the MaxCut problem.
  - [Example.ipynb](mwe/Example.ipynb) - A Jupyter Notebook that contains an example for classically simulating the XQAOA ansatz and its variants on a simple $3$-regular graph.

 ## Usage and Citation

-Please consider citing this repository and our paper *An Expressive Ansatz for Low-Depth Quantum Optimization* if you find this repository useful and use it in your research for benchmarking purposes.
+Please consider citing our paper [An Expressive Ansatz for Low-Depth Quantum Optimization](https://arxiv.org/abs/2302.04479) if you find this repository useful and use it in your research for benchmarking purposes.